|

 If you carry one of these you can avoid

-building bridges & go arounds or lifting bikes over downed
+building bridges and go arounds or lifting bikes over downed

 trees.